ethan-cheong/MacroModels/README.md

 # MacroModels
-Macro models for EC102 in python
+Macro models from EC102.

+models.py contains the following models:
+* Solow Growth Model

+app.py is the Dash front-end